-Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365.
+Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 If you are using an earlier version (Excel 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Excel, click here: Getting Audible Feedback.

 Getting Audible Feedback

-If you are using a multimedia computer (you know—the type that has more bells and whistles than your home stereo system), then you can configure Excel so it make noises.
+One of the things that Microsoft has helpfully added to Excel is the ability to configure the program so it makes noises.
 Granted, every version of Excel makes an obnoxious ding whenever you press the wrong key or try to do something it doesn't like, but now you can expand the auditory experience to an even wider array of obnoxious noises.
 To set up Excel to use audible feedback, follow these steps:

 1. Display the Excel Options dialog box.
 (In Excel 2007 click the Office button and then click Excel Options.
 In Excel 2010 or a later version display the File tab of the ribbon and then click Options.)

 2. If you are using Excel 2007, Excel 2010, or Excel 2013, click Advanced at the left of the dialog box.
 Scroll through the options until you see the General section.
-If you are using Excel 2016 or a later version, at the left of the dialog box click Ease of Access.
+If you are using Excel 2016 or a later version, at the left of the dialog box click either Ease of Access or Accessibility (Microsoft keeps changing the option name for some reason).
 Windows displays the Ease of Access dialog box.
 (See Figure 1.)

 3. Figure 1.
-The Ease of Access options of the Excel Options dialog box.
+The Accessibility options of the Excel Options dialog box.

 5. Click on OK.

 You have now enabled the use of sounds.
-If you want to change which sounds Excel uses, then do your tweaking in the Sounds applet of the Control Panel.
-(This is within Windows, not in Excel itself.)
+If you want to change which sounds Excel uses, then do your tweaking in using the Sound Scheme drop-down list (if it is available in your version of Excel) or in the Sounds applet of the Control Panel (within Windows, not in Excel itself).

 Author Bio